mwolf-net/number-obfuscator/README.md

 To generate pictures in .png format, you also need the *convert* program, which you can install with `sudo apt-get install imagemagick`.

-If you want to run the script on your own webserver, installing *mod_ruby* is strongly recommended.

 ### Running the script

 The basic command is